Wondering which other sites link to yours (and how they affect your rankings)? Then it’s time to conduct an in-depth backlink audit.

 Semrush’s link audit tools provide you with the following metrics in an easy-to-understand dashboard:

-Now that you understand the available tools, let’s dig into the steps you can follow to conduct a thorough backlink audit for any site.
+Now that you understand the available tools, let’s dig into the steps you can follow to perform a thorough backlink audit for any site.

 A competitor backlink analysis is a strategic comparison of your backlinks against your competitors.